Better code with usage specs

 Using a usage spec with the Tessl Framework

-If you’re working with the Tessl Framework, your agent read the docs once, and the Tessl Framework uses it as well when editing specs and generating code.
+If you’re working with the Tessl Framework (quick start guide here), in addition to the above behaviour, the usage specs are used when editing specs and generating code.

 For example, with Claude Code and the Tessl Framework you can run: